 shall be guilty of an offence against this Act and shall, without prejudice to any other right or remedy of the Company to recover damages, be liable to a penalty not exceeding $10 for every such offence.

-[Section 11 amended by No. 113 of 1965 s.
+[Section 11 amended: No. 113 of 1965 s.
 8.]

-12. Damages for accidentally damaging works, etc.
+12. Damages for accidentally damaging works etc.

 Every person who unlawfully or wrongfully breaks, throws down, or damages any of the works the property of the Company or under its control, shall pay to the Company full compensation for such damage, which compensation may be recovered by the Company in any Court of competent jurisdiction.